bethsmith0623/SEI-CC_4/work/w01/d4/04-dom-events.md

 ### Our first Event Listener
 <br>

-- If all goes well, clicking the button should log out the _event object_.
+- If all goes well, clicking the button should log out the **event object**.

-- Congrats, hooking up an event listener is that easy!
+- Congrats, registering an event listener is that easy!

 ---
 ### Review Questions
 <br>

-- **What is the name of the method used to attach event listeners to elements?**
+1. **What is the name of the method used to attach event listeners to elements?**

-- **What is that method's _signature_ (a method's name, the number & type of arguments it takes, and what it returns)?**
+2. **What is that method's _signature_ (a method's name, the number & type of arguments it takes, and what it returns)?**

-- **Name three events that might be triggered in the browser.**
+3. **Name three events that might be triggered in the browser.**

 ---
 ### The _event object_
 <br>

-- Examining the _event object_ that was provided as an argument to our event listener reveals lots of useful information.
+- Examining the **event object** that was provided as an argument to our event listener reveals lots of useful information about the event!

 - Of special interest are:
-	- Several _...X_ and _...Y_ properties that provide where the click occurred.
+	- Several `...X` and `...Y` properties that provide where the click occurred.
-	- The _target_ property, which holds a reference to the DOM element that triggered (dispatched) the event.
+	- The `target` property, which holds a reference to the DOM element that triggered (dispatched) the event.
-	- Note that JS's _this_ keyword within the listener function will be set to the DOM element that `addEventListener` was called on.
+	- Note that JS's `this` keyword within the listener function will be set to the DOM element that `addEventListener` was called on.

 ---
 ### Creating a new _\<<span style="text-transform:lowercase">li</span>>_ element